jatin-raksaniya/Encryption-software-software/README.md

 - **RSA (Rivest-Shamir-Adleman):** Public-key encryption and decryption with the ability to generate RSA key pairs.
 - **User-Friendly Interface:** Easy-to-use graphical interface for encryption and decryption tasks.
 - **About the Project:** Information about the project and its contributors.

+## Download-error

+### Download Error: False Positive Alert

+If you encounter a "virus detected" error, rest assured, this is a false positive.
+The issue arises because I used PyInstaller to create the .exe file, which can trigger antivirus software warnings due to the file packing process.
+The encryption and decryption tool (entool) is entirely safe to use, and this warning can be safely ignored.

 ## Installation